wireapp/wire-docs/src/understand/federation/roadmap.rst

 * a way for on-premise (self-hosted) installations of wire to try out this implementation of federation by explicitly enabling it via configuration flags.
 * initially, Web and iOS will be supported
 * server2server discovery and authentication
+* a way to specify an allow list of backends to federate with

 Caveats: